Wild Swimming

-Nestled within acres of stunning Cambridgeshire parkland and surrounded by the tranquil sounds of nature, Waresley Park Estate offers the perfect setting for a wild swimming adventure.
-Immerse yourself in the cool, clear waters of our private lake, and feel the stress and worries of everyday life melt away.
+Nestled within breathtaking parkland and surrounded by the calming sounds of nature, Waresley Park Estate offers a beautiful setting for wild and open water swimming.
+Immerse yourself in the crystal-clear, refreshing waters of our private lake and let the worries of the world drift away.

 Our wild swimming experience is perfect for solo adventurers, couples, and families alike.
 Whether you're looking to escape the hustle and bustle of city life or simply want to try something new, our experienced and friendly team (including an open water lifeguard) will be on hand to help you make the most of your time in the water.